vercel/next.js/errors/middleware-upgrade-guide.md

 You can start upgrading your Middleware usage today with the latest canary release (`npm i next@canary`).

-If you have ESLint configured, you will need to run `npm i eslint-config-next@canary --force` to upgrade your ESLint configuration to the latest canary release.
+If you have ESLint configured, you will need to run `npm i eslint-config-next@canary --save-dev` to upgrade your ESLint configuration to the latest canary release.
 You might also need to restart VSCode for the changes to take effect.

 ## Using Next.js Middleware on Vercel